comocheng/cpox/README.md

 # Catalytic Partial OXidation of methane
 Reproducable scripts that go with my CPOX paper

+The base folder corresponds to Rh(111)

-All RMG input files are up to date with the 3.0 release of RMG-Py and RMG-database, found at github.com/ReactionMechanismGenerator
+All RMG input files are up to date with the 3.0 release of RMG-Py and RMG-database, found at https://github.com/ReactionMechanismGenerator

-Within small-grid and large-grid,
- * The base folder holds the input file for Rh(111)
+* `input.py` is the RMG input file
+* `simulations.py` run the Cantera simulations and sensitivity analyses